Historic

 Photo Restrictions Some gallery restrictions

-The Lightner Museum occupies the former Alcazar Hotel, built in 1888 by railroad magnate Henry Flagler as part of his vision to transform St. Augustine into an American Riviera.
+The Lightner Museum wedding venue occupies the former Alcazar Hotel, built in 1888 by railroad magnate Henry Flagler as part of his vision to transform St. Augustine into an American Riviera.
 The Spanish Renaissance Revival building is a masterpiece of Gilded Age architecture, featuring ornate terra cotta details, Moorish influences, and stunning interior spaces.

 Today the building houses an eclectic museum collection while offering one of Florida's most spectacular wedding venues.
 The interior courtyard—once an open-air swimming pool—is now a lush garden sanctuary perfect for ceremonies.
 The Grand Ballroom, originally the world's largest indoor swimming pool, provides a reception space of unmatched grandeur.